 Section 8.
 Executive Committee.

-Subject to the provisions of Article VII, the Officers of the Association and the two members at-large elected by the Board, shall constitute the Executive Committee.
-The Executive Committee may make its own rules of procedure; Provided, however, that a majority shall constitute a quorum for meetings of the Executive Committee and in every case the affirmative vote of all members of the Committee shall be necessary for the adoption of a resolution.
-During the intervals between the meetings of the Board, the Executive Committee shall exercise such powers as the Board may delegate in the management of the affairs of the Association and may obtain consent to act in emergencies by telephone vote either individually, by conference call, by written facsimile transmission or by electronic mail.
+Subject to the provisions of Article VII, the Officers of the Association elected by the Board, shall constitute the Executive Committee.

+The Executive Committee may make its own rules of procedure; provided, however, that a majority shall constitute a quorum for meetings of the Executive Committee and in every case the affirmative vote of all members of the Committee shall be necessary for the adoption of a resolution.
+During the intervals between the meetings of the Board, the Executive Committee shall exercise such powers as the Board except as provided below or as otherwise limited by a resolution of the Board of Directors and may obtain consent to act in emergencies by telephone vote either individually, by conference call, or by electronic mail.

+Limitations on Powers of the Executive Committee: The Executive Committee shall not have the authority of the Board of Directors in reference to amending, altering or repealing the Bylaws; electing, appointing or removing any member of the Executive Committee or any Director, the Executive Director or any principal staff or department director of the Association; amending the articles of incorporation; adopting a plan of merger or adopting a plan of consolidation with another corporation; authorizing the sale, lease, exchange or mortgage of all or substantially all of the property and assets of the Association; authorizing the voluntary dissolution of the Association or revoking proceedings therefore; adopting a plan for the distribution of the assets of the Association; or amending, altering or repealing any resolution of the Board of Directors which by its terms provides that it shall not be amended, altered or repealed by the committee.

 Section 9.
 Conflict of Interest.
 Directors, members of committees, and staff shall have an affirmative obligation to disclose fully the nature of any potential conflict of interest.
 All such disclosures shall be noted in the minutes of the meeting.
 No Director, member of a committee, or staff shall participate in a decision on any matter in which, to his or her knowledge, the individual, the individual’s immediate family or partner, or an organization in which the individual is serving as officer, director, employee or independent contractor has a direct financial interest.
 It shall not be a conflict of interest where the individual is serving a tribal justice system and the decision or matter benefits tribal justice systems generally.
-No Board member may serve as a NAICJA employee or as an employee for any programs which NAICJA sponsors whether on a full-time or part-time basis and whether under contract or as a conditional employee.
-In the event any Board member accepts such employment, such member shall automatically be removed from the Board of Directors.
+No Board member may serve as a NAICJA employee, contractor, or as an employee for any programs which NAICJA sponsors whether on a full-time or part-time basis and whether under contract or as a conditional employee.
+In the event any Board member accepts such employment or contract, such member shall automatically be removed from the Board of Directors.

 Article VII: Officers